|2016 Champion's league|

 - Amancio Amaro's goal won the 1966 European Cup.
 He was the hero of 1966.
 I took him ahead of Luis Figo, Michael Laudrup and Michel.

 - Ronaldo (Brazil) did not win much here.
+He had one good reason here.
+I gave him a spot on the honourable mention.

 -- Sergio Ramos is a better centerback than rightback, but he won't start ahead of Hierro or Santamaria.
 So I put him at rightback.